hydroperfox/sunform/README.md

 ## Sunform implementation

-Most ofthe Sunform SDK components are implemented in the Rust language, including the MXML compiler.
+Most of the Sunform SDK components are implemented in the Rust language, including the MXML compiler.

+## WebAssembly runtime

+The Sunform platform contains a WebAssembly runtime which evaluates the ActionScript 3 program.